Das Studio Darjeeling

 As you walk into the large room, at the right end is what Das Studio was originally known for - beautiful pictures and large framed posters of Darjeeling's scenes and landscapes.

-There are personal collections of Pradhan family members over generation some of which date back to the 1800s.
+There are personal collections of Pradhan family members that have been retained here over generations and some of which date back to the 1800s.
 There are pictures of tea gardens, Batasia Loop, Kanchenjunga, Eastern Himalayan range and lot more.
-The collections also include many from the surrounding areas like Sikkim and Kalimpong as well.
+The collection also includes many pictures from the surrounding areas like Sikkim and Kalimpong as well.

-One of my personal favorites here is a laminated wonderful picture of the Mall Road where two men on a misty morning are taking a stroll with umbrellas.
-The picture with the men appearing like shadows and the shaded mystical Mall road just looks magical.
+One of my personal favorites here is a laminated wonderful picture of two men taking a stroll on the Mall road on a foggy morning while holding umbrellas.
+The picture with the men appearing like shadows on the misty Mall road just looks magical.
 I bought this piece long back from here.
-It continues to adorn my bedroom and often takes me back to the memories of Darjeeling.
+It's a reprint.
+It continues to adorn my living room and often takes me back to the memories of Darjeeling.

 The Mystical Picture of Mall Road at Das Studio

 I was pleasantly surprised to see B K Thapa again, the man who looks after this section and packed the piece for me many years back.
 He rolls the picture and pushes it into a hard and hollow cylindrical case so that it remains intact.
-Most of the collections here including the one I just described are reprints of the photographs originally taken by Das Studio family members.
+Most of the collections here are reprints of the photographs originally taken by Das Studio family members.
 Some are rare collections that are available only at this store.

 Thapa at the poster counter of Das Studio